Marais/marais.github.io/evinced/deduplication.md

 ## Overview
 Each item needs to have fields that defines its uniqueness.
 These fields should produce a hash.
 An item is immutable.
 From now on, we call this hash the “uniqueness” of the item.

 The choice was between embedded or distributed.
 Distributed has it use case if you need a centralised access from different services.
-Here we want the data for the sole purpose of deduplicating inbound traffic, therefore embedded seems more suited.
+Here we want the data for the sole purpose of deduplicating inbound traffic, therefore embedded seemed more suited.

 ## Embedded benefits